The Aliveness Project: Conversations on Connection

 At its heart, this podcast is about connection, re-connection, and aliveness—our birthright as humans.
 We’re grateful you’re here.

-You can find Dr. Nae on her website at https://drnae.com/ or on social media…
+You can find Maya on her website at mayavaughan.com or on social media…

-Special thanks to the NARM Training Institute team—Lindsey Smith, Olga Piontkowski, Emily Scott, and Tue Kjær—for their invaluable production support.
+To the NARM Training Institute team—Lindsey Smith, Olga Piontkowski, Emily Scott, and Tue Kjær—for invaluable production support, and to Tim Skipper for his outstanding post-production, editing, and creative work.

 Disclaimer